alexjhetherington/footnotesforthefuture/content/words/godot-identifying-materials/index.md

 1. Raycast Based / Mesh Preprocessing - this is the most performant in most scenarios, and is relatively straightforward
 2. Camera Based / Custom Material - initial setup is costly but is thereafter straightforward
-3. Raycast Based / MeshDataTool Triangle Raycasts - this method is not performant, but at least requires little manual setup
+3. Raycast Based / Triangle Raycasts - this method is not performant, but at least requires little manual setup
 4. Camera Based / Duplicate World - the level of manual work required to set this up is extremely costly (but it might be different based on your workflow!)

 My game, **3 Shots Left**, currently uses Camera Based / Custom Materials because I import levels using a Godot addon that skips the import process, and the addon is not easily modifiable.
 I might switch to Raycast Based / Mesh Preprocessing in the future!